Muene Tshijuka

 Muene "Mamissa" Tshijuka (born 12 May 1973) is a Congolese basketball player.
 She competed in the women's tournament at the 1996 Summer Olympics.
 The third of four children, she grew up playing handball in school until a coach recommended she try basketball.
 She committed to play college basketball for Old Dominion in 1998, transferring to Nebraska–Kearney in 2000.

-Her daughter, Ndjakalenga Mwenetanda, committed to play college basketball for the Texas Longhorns.
+Her daughter, Ndjakalenga Mwenentanda, committed to play college basketball for the Texas Longhorns.